 - Evidence of residency entitlement if your place of birth and nationality is in the EU/EEA.

 When can I renew my driving licence or learner’s permit?

 You can apply for a licence/learner permit up to three months before the expiry date.
-If your licence has expired for ten years or more or your learner permit has expired for 5 years or more you must start the application process afresh and take a driver theory test, mandatory driving lessons and a driving test.
+An applicant for a driving licence must have held a driving licence in the 10 years preceding the date of application, an applicant for a learner permit must have held a learner permit in the 5 years preceding the date of application.
+If your driving licence has expired for 10 years or more or your learner permit has expired for 5 years or more you must start the application process afresh and take a driver theory test, mandatory driving lessons and a driving test.

 Who needs to provide evidence of residency entitlement?

 A. Residency entitlement is required for all NDLS applications.
 Evidence of residency entitlement must be provided at you first application to the NDLS and may be required to be provided with subsequent applications such as renewals, add category, replacements and change of personal details.